 By stepping through the trajectory (or playing it slowly) you notice that at frame 9, the orbitals swap color.
 Swapping of the colors occurs because the two orbitals switch their relative energy levels, thus the previously second-lowest energy orbital becomes the lowest energy orbital, and vice versa.
 It is important to note that the orbital numbers are always ordered by increasing energy level for each individual frame, thus by selecting an initially drawn orbital does not necessarily correspond to the same orbital in other frames.

 Acknowledgments

-Development of this tutorial was supported by the National Institutes of Health (P41-RR005969 - Resource for Macromolecular Modeling and Bioinformatics).
+VMD development is funded by the National Institutes of Health (NIH 9P41GM104601 - Resource for Macromolecular Modeling and Bioinformatics).